csound-flossmanual/csound-floss/book/12-e-csound-on-android.md

 actually enough to make an entire album of pieces.

 On most devices, installing extra storage is easy and not very expensive.
-I recommend obtaining the largest possible SD card, if your device supports them.
+Obtain the largest possible SD card, if your device supports them.
 This will vastly expand the amount of available space, up to 32 or 64 gigabytes or even more.